Firstly, I’ll give a quick overview of Rhonda’s supplements. Then later in this post, I’ll go into details on each one, including usage and dosage.

 She doesn’t take this supplement very often.
 However, she does make a point to include natural sources of choline in her diet, such as eggs, almonds, spinach, broccoli and chicken.

 Whilst there are different forms of choline, Alpha GPC is good because it is quick to cross the blood-brain barrier.

 Dosage: 2x 300mg caps of Jarrow’s Alpha GPC.
 Taken when she needs to sharpen her brain for events such as public speaking (not daily)

 This is a mushroom, also known as yamabushitake, which has been shown to have a number of benefits, including the stimulation of nerve growth factor.

-Sulforaphane is heavily touted for its potential life extension properties.
+Sulforaphane is heavily touted for its potential life extension properties (see this separate post on its benefits).
 However, Rhonda also suggests it has mild nootropic abilities, based on its ability to cross the blood-brain barrier (tested in mice models), coupled with its anti-inflammatory properties and positive effects on the immune system.

 Rhonda explains the nootropic benefits of sulforaphane in her latest podcast with Tim Ferriss.
 See this excerpt for the details.

 Whilst there are sulforaphane supplements available (such as Avmacol), Rhonda chooses to grow her own broccoli sprouts and then blend them into smoothies.